Dirac Fermions and Flat Bands in Phosphorus Carbide Nanotubes: Structural and Quantum Phase Transitions in a Quasi-One-Dimensional Material

-In a previous letter to this journal, Huang et.~al. \citep{huang2018double} introduced a new form of phosphorus carbide (\ce{P2C3}), featuring ``double kagome bands''.
-In this 2D material with HK geometry, the out-of-plane $p_z$-orbitals of both phosphorus and carbon atoms combine to manifest coexistent Dirac fermions and strongly correlated dispersionless electronic states at the Fermi level.
+A notable exception to these limitations was reported in a previous letter to this journal by Huang et al.~\citep{huang2018double}, who introduced a new form of phosphorus carbide (\ce{P2C3}) featuring so-called ``double Kagome bands.''
+In this two-dimensional material with HK geometry, the out-of-plane $p_z$ orbitals of both phosphorus and carbon atoms combine to produce the rare coexistence of Dirac fermions and strongly correlated dispersionless electronic states directly at the Fermi level.
 In this letter, we extend this work by studying \ce{P2C3} nanotubes (\ce{P2C3}NTs), thereby exploring a far less studied class of nanomaterials (i.e., quasi-one-dimensional or 1D nanostructures) with fascinating properties.
+From the perspective of quantum materials design, the realization of such Dirac--flat-band coexistence in a quasi-one-dimensional geometry is particularly appealing, as reduced dimensionality enhances electronic interactions and enables strong coupling between mechanical deformation, electronic structure, and emergent quantum phases.
 Our findings unveil a range of noteworthy electronic, structural, and magnetic characteristics unique to these nanotubes.
-While \ce{P2C3} nanotubes are yet to be synthesized, we anticipate that our computational and theoretical investigations will provide impetus for future experimental efforts.
+While \ce{P2C3} nanotubes are yet to be synthesized, we anticipate that our computational and theoretical investigations will provide impetus for future experimental efforts \citep{hu2021metallic,li2022efficient}.
 Indeed, both phosphorus and carbon are already well-known for their ability to form a large number of elemental allotropes, and a number of varieties of stable monolayer phosphorus carbide have also been investigated in recent years \citep{guan2016two, kistanov2020point, ma2021phase, chen2022two}.
 Relatedly, some studies have suggested the possibility of creating quasi-one-dimensional forms of such compounds \citep{shcherbinin2020two, kistanov2020starfish, shcherbinin2020dynamical}.
 These previous findings not only highlight the growing interest in low-dimensional materials with unique properties, but also lend support to the experimental synthesizability of \ce{P2C3}NTs in the near future, thereby bolstering the relevance of the current work (also see Supplementary Information).